 After making all the color adjustments, create a high-quality vignette to make your video stand out.

-To quickly toggle between the before and after changes, click Toggle Bypass on or off on the Lumetri Color panel or the fx option on the Effects Control panel.
+To toggle between changes, click Toggle Bypass on or off on the Lumetri Color panel or the fx option on the Effects Control panel.

 Using controls in the Basic Correction section, you can correct video that’s too dark or too light, and adjust both the hue (color or chroma) and luminance (exposure and contrast) in your clip.